Genoa-Kingston had scored seven total points in its previous two games. Sycamore opened the season with four one-score victories.

 “We kind of came out a little flat,” Genoa-Kingston coach Cam Davekos said.
 “But once we settled in the game slowed down for our guys.
 We settled into a nice groove there and they did a nice job.”

 On the next drive, Blake Ides intercepted Cunningham, then capped the drive with a 10-yard sweep on fourth and 3 for a touchdown and a 14-0 lead.
-It was the only carry of the day for Ides, who was one of 10 ball carriers for the Cogs, with no one carrying the ball more than five times.
+It was the only carry of the day for Ides, who was one of 10 ball carriers for the Cogs, with nobody carrying the ball more than five times.

 Neuqua Valley 35, DeKalb 12: DeKalb fell to 0-5 with the defeat.
 Mariyan Dudley had a long touchdown run for one of the DeKalb scores, while Billy Miller took a long post from Mikey Hodge and turned it into a second long touchdown for the Barbs.

 “At the end of the day, a loss is a loss,” DeKalb coach Derek Schneeman said.
 “But there are things we can build on.
-There was success in the running game and I think Dudley gained a lot of confidence today.”
+There was success in the running game, and I think Dudley gained a lot of confidence today.”

-Neuqua’s Ryan Mascari tipped and intercepted a pass from Cole Latimer 1:15 into the game and returned to the DeKalb 17-yard line, where Barkley ran into the end zone for his first TD.
+Neuqua’s Ryan Mascari tipped and intercepted a pass from Cole Latimer 1:15 into the game and returned the ball to the DeKalb 17-yard line, where Barkley ran into the end zone for his first TD.

 “It’s one of those things, the kid tipped it into the air and made a play,” Schneeman said.
-“For whatever reason what killed us was mistakes early in the game, turnovers deep in our territory.
+“For whatever reason, what killed us was mistakes early in the game, turnovers deep in our territory.
 But that kid made a great play.
 What are you going to do?”

 “It’s always tough when your QB goes down,” Schneeman said.
 “But I really liked how Michael Hodge came in.
-He was a little nervous but once he settled in he did what he needed to do.”
+He was a little nervous, but once he settled in he did what he needed to do.”

 Morris 50, Kaneland 10: Kaneland (4-1, 1-1) got its first break of the game in the second quarter when Jackson Little intercepted a pass and returned it to the Morris 10.
 The Morris defense was stout and forced a 25-yard field goal by Sam Bruno to get the Knights on the board at 28-3.